citiususc/hipster/README.md

 // Search the shortest path from "A" to "F" System.out.println(Hipster.createDijkstra(p).search("F"));
 ```
 But that's not all.
-Hipster comes with different problem examples that illustrate how Hipster can be used to solve a wide variety of problems (not only graph search) such as the eight puzzle problem or the N-Queens problem.
+Hipster comes with different problem examples that illustrate how Hipster can be used to solve a [wide variety of problems](https://github.com/citiususc/hipster/tree/development/hipster-examples/src/main/java/es/usc/citius/hipster/examples) (not only graph search).

 ## What's next?